 Tip in case of errors:

-If known_y's and known_x's are empty or contain a different number of data points, FORECAST function returns the #N/A error.
+If known_y's and known_x's are empty or contain a different number of data points, the FORECAST function returns the #N/A error.